tomchentw/babel-multi-env/README.md

 yarn add --dev babel-multi-env
 ```

-### Note on your `peerDependencies`
+### Note on the `peerDependencies`

 There are currently five peerDependencies listed under the _package.json_ for `babel-multi-env`.
 Be sure not to screw up their versions sicne `babel@^7` are currently in **beta** and can be found under the _next_ dist-tags on npm.

 #### `dependencies`

-Your library should depends on these two:
+Your should add these to your `dependencies`:

 * "babel-runtime": "^7.0.0-beta.3"
 * "semver": "^5.4.1"

-since they'll be used during the runtime.
+since they'll be used in the runtime.

 #### `devDependencies`

-For the code generation only:
+And, these three for the code generation only:

 * "babel-core": "^7.0.0-beta.3",
 * "babel-plugin-transform-runtime": "^7.0.0-beta.3",